Growing a Practice

 For example, some insurance companies reimburse less for couples and family therapy compared to individual therapy.
 So, if you're planning on strictly being a couples and family therapist, you may have to see more clients or charge more to earn the same income as someone who strictly sees individuals.

 The other consideration here is the model of income you are being compensated by.
-If you are a salaried therapist then you have the stability and peace of mind of knowing what your paycheck will be week-to-week regardless of cancelations or no shows.
+If you are a salaried therapist then you have the stability and peace of mind of knowing what your paycheck will be week-to-week regardless of cancellations or no shows.

-However, if you work from what is sometimes referred to as the “production model,” you’ll often have the opportunity to earn more per client that you see than someone who is salaried, but you sacrifice the peace of mind of knowing what your paycheck will be week to week.
+However, if you work from what is sometimes referred to as the "production model," you'll often have the opportunity to earn more per client that you see than someone who is salaried, but you sacrifice the peace of mind of knowing what your paycheck will be week to week.
+If your clients no show, that's lost income, depending on your policy.

 Coaching